 If you don’t want to read papers about choosing the value of λ, generally values like 0.001 or 0.01 work well for it.
 So, I suggest you to start at something like 0.01, go down to something like 0.001, and also up something like 0.1, and check the approximations you get.
 This’ll give you some clues.

 Regularized linear regression is also not much different than linear regression.
 You will use the derivative of the new cost function (Equation 4) for adjusting your parameters.
 You, you will only change the expression in the gradient descent algorithm:

 P.S.
 You can group θj terms in Equation 5, and make it better.

-So, in here T means transpose of the matrix, -1 is inverse of the matrix, Θ contains all parameters we need for approximation process, X contains all variables effecting our approximation, λ is regularization parameter,Y contains all ground truth values, and M is identity matrix with zero in the first diagonal element:
+So, in here T means transpose of the matrix, -1 is the inverse of the matrix, Θ contains all parameters we need for approximation process, X contains all variables affecting our approximation, λ is regularization parameter,Y contains all ground truth values, and M is the identity matrix with zero in the first diagonal element:

 For example, if we are approximate per-vertex ambient occlusion (AO), each column of Θ contains all the parameters of a vertex, X contains joint angles or vertex positions, and Y contains ray-traced AO values.